 Employees of the Corporation earn a vested right to compensation for unused vacation.
-The Corporation considers the amount immaterial as of December 31, 2023 and 2022.
+The Corporation began recording the liability for accrued vacation during 2024.

 Revenue from Contracts with Customers

 Membership subscriptions - Revenue from contracts with members for annual dues is reported at the amount that reflects the consideration to which the Corporation expects to be entitled in exchange for providing membership and benefits to its members.
 The amount received is recorded ratably over the membership period.